 There’s something magical about Outer Banks sunrises and sunsets during the Fall.
 They are absolutely breathtaking.
 Every.
 Single.
 Day.
 Colors that we didn’t know existed appear in the sky on a regular basis.
 If you follow Twiddy & Company on Facebook, Instagram, or Twitter, you certainly get a healthy dose of Outer Banks sunrises and sunsets during this time of year (you’re welcome!).

 It’s festival season!
-All kinds of fun events are happening up and down the Outer Banks during the Fall, many of them in October.
+All kinds of fun events are happening up and down the Outer Banks during the Fall.

 Immerse yourself in the local flavor and learn about our coastal culture at the Outer Banks Seafood Festival.
-Local seafood from 12 local restaurants is the star of the show, but the activities and entertainment, as well as local breweries and wineries also contribute to the celebration.
+Local seafood prepared by local restaurants is the star of the show, but the activities and entertainment, as well as local breweries and wineries also contribute to the celebration.

 The Mustang Rock & Roast is a jam-packed two days of food and live music benefitting the Corolla Wild Horse Fund and the Mustang Outreach Program, which supplements the cultural arts programs in Outer Banks schools.
 Two favorite Outer Banks delicacies are featured at this year’s event: an oyster roast on Saturday and a BBQ on Sunday.